 The Kansas Legislature changed its requirements related to the frequency of safety drills.
-Our schools this year will practice four fire drills, three tornado drills, and nine additional crisis drills, including lockdown, lock-out, evacuation, and other emergency procedures.
+During the 2018-2019 school year, our schools will practice four fire drills, three tornado drills, and nine additional crisis drills, including lockdown, lock-out, evacuation, and other emergency procedures.

-In the 2018-19 school year, we also will expand our crisis procedures as they relate to lockdowns.
+We also will expand our crisis procedures as they relate to lockdowns.
 We have started by training a team of administrators who will, in turn, train all of our staff, as well as the Boys and Girls Club of Lawrence and First Student staff.
-This new procedure will teach our staff and students the ALICE system.
+This new procedure will teach our staff, and later, our students, the ALICE system.
 Our schools will conduct ALICE drills to familiarize students and staff with these skills.

 Get the word out that a threat exists using clear, concise language to convey the type and specific location of the threat.
 Listen carefully to any directions given.